danbiocchi/oxidizedoasis-websands/readme.md

 - [Security Audit Report](docs/Security_Audit.md): In-depth analysis of the project's security measures and recommendations for improvement.
 - [Security Backlog](docs/Security_Backlog.md): Ongoing security tasks and improvements planned for the project.
 - [User Guide](docs/User_Guide.md): Guide for end-users on how to use the application.
+- [Project Structure](docs/Project_Structure.md): Overview of the project's directory structure and file organization.
+- [Logging Plan](docs/Logging_Plan.md): Detailed plan for implementing comprehensive logging in the project.
+- [Testing Backlog](docs/Testing_Backlog.md): List of tests to be implemented as part of the test-driven development approach.

 ## ✨ Key Features